andyweaves/dlt-pii-firewall/README.md

    * They have been scanned for PII
    * That PII has either been found or not found
    * Where PII has been found, add a customisable comment to the column it was found in
-7. In order to get this to run straight after our DLT pipeline, we're going to create a multi task Job workflow (see the docs for [AWS](https://docs.databricks.com/data-engineering/jobs/index.html), [Azure](https://docs.microsoft.com/en-gb/azure/databricks/data-engineering/jobs/), [GCP](https://docs.gcp.databricks.com/data-engineering/jobs/index.html)).
+7. In order to get this to run straight after our DLT pipeline, we're going to create a multi-task Job Workflow (see the docs for [AWS](https://docs.databricks.com/data-engineering/jobs/index.html), [Azure](https://docs.microsoft.com/en-gb/azure/databricks/data-engineering/jobs/), [GCP](https://docs.gcp.databricks.com/data-engineering/jobs/index.html)).
 You'll need to select the notebook [03_tag_pii.py](notebooks/03_tag_pii.py) and pass in the following Parameters:
    * ```DATABASE_NAME```: The database to apply tagging (via properties) to.
 Should match the ```Target``` entered above.
    * ```TABLE_NAMES```: The tables within the databse to apply tagging (via properties) to and column level comments to.
 The DLT pipeline creates 3 main tables: ```clean```, ```redacted``` and ```output``` you can apply tagging to 1, 2 or all 3 of these.
    * ```EXPECTATIONS_PATH```: The path to the [dynamic_firewall_rules.json](expectations/dynamic_firewall_rules.json) config file once you've checked out the Repo.
 This is the main configuration file used to customise the behaviour of the detection/redaction/tagging of data.
 See **Firewall Rules** below for more details.